Person County, North Carolina

 Person County is a county located in the U.S. state of North Carolina.
 The population was 39,097 as of the 2020 census.
 The county seat is Roxboro.

-Person County is included in the Durham-Chapel Hill Metropolitan Statistical Area, which is also included in the Raleigh-Durham-Chapel Hill Combined Statistical Area, which had an estimated population of 2,106,463 in the 2020 census.
+Person County is included in the Durham-Chapel Hill, NC Metropolitan Statistical Area, which is also included in the Raleigh-Durham-Cary, NC Combined Statistical Area, which had an estimated population of 2,368,947 in 2023.